neuvector/docs/user/pages/06.scanning/03.build/02.bamboo/docs.md

 Deploy the NeuVector Allinone or Controller container if you haven't already done so on a host reachable by Bamboo.
 Make a note of the IP address of the host where the Allinone or Controller is running.

 In addition, make sure there is a NeuVector scanner container deployed and configured to connect to the Allinone or Controller.
-In 4.0 and later, the neuvector/scanner container must be deployed separate from the allinone or controller.
+The neuvector/scanner container must be deployed separate from the allinone or controller.

 #### Configure Global Settings
 Configure settings for the NeuVector Controller/Allinone including the NeuVector authentication as well as the registry authentication.